 A survey of the major Eastern religions, opportunities afforded for visits to Hindu, Buddhist, Islamic and other religious centers, institutions and monasteries in the New York area (3 credits).
+Prerequisite: RELS 208 spiritual texts (3 credits).

 RELS 295 INTRODUCTION TO SPIRITUALITY